Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/README.md

 ## <a href="https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/problem47">Problem 47: Add Clients to file</a>

-Write a program to ask you to enter a clients and save them in the file.
+Write a program to ask you to enter clients and save them in the file.
 <br><br>
 <img src = "problem47/problem47.png" alt ="Output Example of problem 47"/>

-## <a href="https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/problem48">Problem 48: Add Clients to file</a>
+## <a href="https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/problem48">Problem 48: Show All Clients </a>

 Write a program to read a clients file and show them on the screen as following:
 <br><br>